danthe1st/AReBAC/README.md

 - `io.github.danthe1st.arebac.gpeval.events.ForwardCheckingEvent`: This event is fired during the forward-checking step of GP-Eval.
 - `io.github.danthe1st.arebac.gpeval.events.IntersectionEvent`: This event is fired during the intersection computation as part of the forward-checking step of GP-Eval

+## Environment

+This project uses Java 21 and Neo4J version 5.23.0.

 ## License

 This project is available under both the MIT and GPL-3.0 license.
 Users can choose whichever license they prefer.